openshift-pipelines/pipelines-as-code/docs/content/dev/_index.md

 detect a Gitea install and let the user set a empty webhook secret (by default it's enforced).

+Gitops comment like `/retest` or `/ok-to-test` is not working at the moment.
 Other than that YMMV, feel free to raise a bug if you find some.

 ## Debugging controller